abdullah-agboola/100-Day-Arduino-Challenge/README.md

 **100-Day Arduino Challenge Repository**
 Welcome to my 100-Day Arduino Challenge, where I document 100 innovative Arduino projects.

 Each project is designed to grow in complexity and practicality, showcasing real-life applications of Arduino and electronics.
-Whether you're a beginner or an advanced enthusiast, there's something here for everyone to learn and explore!
+Whether you're a beginner or an advanced enthusiast, there's something here for everyone to learn and explore.

 Challenge Overview
 I embarked on this journey to enhance my knowledge of Arduino, electronics, and programming, and to share my progress with the world.
 Through this challenge, I aim to inspire others to experiment, learn, and create using Arduino.